wallaceespindola/vaadin-spring-boot-data-registration-page/README.md

-# Basic example of Vaadin Registratin From with Spring Boot & Spring Data
+# Basic example of Vaadin Form with Spring Boot & Spring Data

 The example contains a view that submits competition registrations.
 The UI is similar to what you might have seen in Vaadin expo booth.